 Email Emma-Lee or phone 0438 243 538

-Will studied a Bachelor of Environmental Design and Architecture, with a focus on agricultural systems.
+William studied a Bachelor of Environmental Design and Architecture, with a focus on agricultural systems.
 After graduating university he traveled extensively overseas, and then returned to the family farm to follow a career in agriculture, assisting with farm management and marketing.

 He has lived on farms around far north Queensland his whole life, growing up in Dimbulah and Innisfail, and currently lives on a cattle farm in South Johnstone growing cane, papaws, bananas and mangosteens.
 Will has a keen interest in the agricultural industry and the way the future of farming is changing.
 He's passionate about learning from the other farmers in the region and sharing knowledge gained from his participation in industry research and development.
-He enjoys spending time in the rainforest and at the reef, and takes every chance he can get to go camping and fishing.
+He enjoys spending time in the rainforest and on the reef, and takes every chance he can get to go camping and fishing.

 Email Will or phone 0436 622 084